Mitgliederverwaltung am Laptop

 lookout

-Fines for improper use of sensitive data can be up to 20 million euros or 4% of the total annual worldwide turnover.
+Fines for improper use of sensitive data can be up to 20 million euros or 4% of the total annual worldwide revenue.
 Although this will usually be lower for small organizations and clubs, you should also be aware of the heavy penalties as a club.

 Gemeinsame Verwaltung im Verein